jm1576/SEABEARS/README.md

 ## BACKGROUND
 For this project, we are comparing the genome assembly of _Hypsibius dujardini_ (tardigrade, aka sea bears) between two different assembling programs through conda.
 We are following a previous study which used SPAdes as the de novo genome assembler.
-The assembler we will be comparing to SPAdes is Canu.
-SPAdes is a de novo genome assembler most often used for small genomes and takes paired-ends reads in FASTQ formatting.
-Canu is generally used for assembling PacBio/Nanopore short reads, but can sometimes be used for assembling long reads.
-We originally found the programs before finding the reads ( it was extremely troubling to find usable reads), so we were going to try using these programs before trying new ones.
+The assembler we will be comparing to SPAdes is Velvet.
+Both SPAdes and Velvet are de novo genome assemblers most often used for small genomes and takes paired-ends reads in FASTQ formatting.
+Velvet was inititally released in 2008, while SPAdes is much newer, having been fully released in 2021.

 ### ORGANISM BACKGROUND
 Tardigrades (a.k.a. water bears or moss piglets)